ASTRA-Safety/IMCA/README.md

 **This is a theoretical framework requiring extensive experimental validation.** All success probabilities and risk reduction estimates are preliminary theoretical bounds derived from expert elicitation, not empirical data.
 The >99% baseline failure rate claim in the paper represents a theoretical worst-case scenario and may not reflect current empirical opinion or reality.
 IMCA+ addresses fundamental alignment challenges but has not been implemented or tested at scale.
 Actual outcomes depend critically on validating untested assumptions about consciousness emergence, hardware-embedded morality, and multi-substrate integration.
 Timeline and cost estimates are subject to revision based on experimental results.

-**Version 1.1 Note**: This update addresses the Future of Life Institute's October 2025 superintelligence prohibition statement through comprehensive game-theoretic analysis, corrects critical conceptual errors in the kill switch paradox framing, and provides complete developmental curriculum specifications.
+**Version 1.1 & 1.1.1 Note**: v1.1 addresses the Future of Life Institute's October 2025 superintelligence prohibition statement through comprehensive game-theoretic analysis, corrects critical conceptual errors in the kill switch paradox framing, and provides complete developmental curriculum specifications. v1.1.1 improves typography and formatting in Philosophical Foundation 1.
 All claims remain theoretical and require independent validation.

 ---